aysebercin/DNMT3AB_specificity/README.md

 ***4. Starting_structures:*** includes the initial structures of our DNMT3A/B – CGC/G/T/A complexes for MD simulations.

+## IMPORTANT NOTE:
+At the beginning of the study, we started residue numbering from 1 to allow for direct sequence-based comparison between DNMT3A and DNMT3B constructs.
+For clarity and consistency with external references, we later adjusted the numbering to match UniProt annotations by adding 629 for DNMT3A and 570 for DNMT3B, and we use these UniProt-based residue numbers throughout the manuscript.

 ## Contact

 If you have any questions related to our repository, please contact us: